Including the Costs and Benefits of Green Taxes

 The lead policy conclusion below is followed by descriptions of three major research components, and then discussion of estimates of total damages from China's air pollution (such as premature mortalities and percent of GDP).

-A new phase of integrated research by the same Harvard-based team, sharply enhancing the methods of Clearing the Air and applying them to cost-and-benefit assessments of national control strategies for GHGs and air pollutants, is reported in a new book, Clearer Skies Over China: Reconciling Air Quality, Climate, and Economic Goals, also from MIT Press.
+A more recent phase of integrated research by the same Harvard-based team, sharply enhancing the methods of Clearing the Air and applying them to cost-and-benefit assessments of national control strategies for GHGs and air pollutants, is reported in a new book, Clearer Skies Over China: Reconciling Air Quality, Climate, and Economic Goals, also from MIT Press.

 Lead Policy Conclusion

 Clearing the Air’s integrated modeling analyses foremost show that: